irmccallum/Air-Quality/README.md

 # Air-Quality
 Obtain and analyze global air quality data

-See the Open Air Quality site for an overview of open data https://openaq.org/
+See the OpenAQ site for an overview of open data https://openaq.org/

 https://ropensci.org/blog/2017/02/21/ropenaq/